Coronavirus latest: Germany pledges billions in financial aid | DW | 13.03.2020

 Follow DW Sports for more on how the coronavirus is affecting sports around the worldincluding news on UEFA's Champions League.

 09:05 The coronavirus is causing disruptions to supply changes around the world.
-DW spoke the CEO of Otto International about the pandemic's effects.
+DW spoke the CEO of Hermes-Otto International about the pandemic's effects.

 08:55 Iranian health officials have confirmed over 1,000 new COVID-19 cases in the past 24 hours, Reuters reported.
 Iran has the highest coronavirus infection rate in the Middle East.